Print Is Not Dead

 A collection of books that showcase the freestyle mountain bike culture and lifestyle.

 At the end of 2015, I felt that I had to do something different with Bicycle Nightmares, besides the web stuff.
 Print media has always fascinated me.
 Without having much design knowledge, I came up with the idea of wanting to do a book.
 I wasn’t sure how I would put it together, but it became my main focus of 2016.
 I started to save all my favorite photos from different shoots and trips, collecting them for what would be my first book.

 After watching a few video tutorials on Adobe, the editing process started, as well as the long sleepless nights.
 Once I had figured out the layout, I sourced where to print it.
 At first, I looked up different online printing services.
 But in the end, I decided to print it locally, here in Barcelona.
 By working directly with the print shop, I could touch and see all the different papers and finishes available; have control during the whole process.

 As the release date was getting closer, my nerves and doubts started to arise.
 “Who is going to be interested in buying a book?
 Nobody, or not many people.”
 I thought, but it’s actually what I wanted to do.

 Each book is comprised of 120 pages with more than 80 photos.
-The three titles go together and the introductions tell my story in a somewhat cryptic way.
-They showcase my vision on the freestyle mountain bike culture and lifestyle, featuring some of the best riders in the world in different locations.
+The three titles go together, and the introductions tell my story in a somewhat cryptic way.
+They showcase my vision of the freestyle mountain bike culture and lifestyle, featuring some of the world’s best riders in different locations.

-To the lucky ones who purchased one of these books, the riders who I worked with and the photographers who contributed with their work: thank you for your support.
+To the lucky ones who purchased one of these books, the riders I worked with, and the photographers who contributed: thank you for your support.

 — Héctor Saura, founder & creative director of Bicycle Nightmares